soul-808/MovView/README.md

 - MongoDB ver 4.4.0

 How to lanch:
-  - Navigate to the root project directory in terminal
+  - Navigate to the root project directory from your terminal
   - Run command npm start

 Enjoy :)